-“For I am convinced that neither death, nor life, nor angels, nor rulers, nor things present, nor things to come, nor powers, nor height, nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord” Romans 8:38-39.
+“For I am sure that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor might, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”
+Romans 8:38-39.

 Keeping a Vigil.

 It may not be possible to be with our loved ones when they are dying.
-Physical distance, circumstances, and sadly due to this present plague – many people are dying without loved ones at their side.
+Physical distance, circumstances, and sadly due to this present virus situation – many people are dying without loved ones at their side.

 There are no words to express the agony of knowing that we cannot be present with our family members at the end of life.
 There is a longing to be close, to stay near, to hold hands, to be present and say our sacred farewells.

 Our prayers at home can carry us through this separation – since God hears the agony in our hearts…

 Keeping a vigil at home – creating a special place with a photograph of our loved one, lighting a candle, and praying as a family can be a consolation to one another and bring spiritual comfort.
 Love speaks in the silence of our souls and in the souls of those that we hold most dear.
 Though we are physical separated we stay close in our thoughts, with our prayers, and in the vigil of love within our hearts.

 When my father was dying a friend suggested I pray to St. Therese for courage.
 At the time I honestly did not have much knowledge about her but on leaving Church one morning I found a holy card amongst the free booklets.
 I placed the card at my bedside and prayed to this “lady with the roses” throughout this time…. there is more to this story but for now I’ll stop so as not to digress from the topic at hand.
 Suffice to say my prayers not only comforted me they carried me…

 Prayers are like incense they fragrance and comfort the soul…